-Windsor Castle remains a favourite home of Queen Elizabeth, and she spends most of her weekends there.
+Windsor Castle remained a favourite home of Queen Elizabeth, and she spent most of her weekends there.
 There was a huge fire at the castle in November 1992 which took 15 hours and 1.5 million gallons of water to extinguish.
 It began in the Private Chapel and soon spread to affect approximately one fifth of the castle.
 It took 5 years to restore the castle, and was finished in late 1997.

 In May 2018, St George’s Chapel at Windsor Castle hosted the wedding between Prince Harry and Meghan Markle.

 Queen Elizabeth II died on 8 September 2022.
 Following her state funeral in Westminster Abbey, her coffin was then transported to Windsor and carried up the Long Walk at Windsor Castle in a ceremonial procession.
 A committal service was then held in St George’s Chapel at Windsor Castle, followed by a private internment service attended by senior members of the royal family.
 She was then buried along with Prince Philip, alongside her father King George VI, mother and sister in The King George VI Memorial chapel.

 There are numerous exhibitions and tours at Windsor Castle.
 In fact, a typical visit can take up to 3 hours.
 This site features as one of our Top Ten UK Tourist Attractions.